dan-willia/message-app/README.md

 # MessageApp
-Simple messaging application that supports contacts and stable message history.
+Simple messaging application that supports real-time chatting, contacts, search, and stable message history.

 # To run
 Clone into local environment.